camerondowdell/IT-Help-Desk-Ticketing-Lab/README.md

 ## Overview

-This project deploys a **fully functional help desk ticketing system** using osTicket running on a XAMPP web stack (Apache + MySQL) on a local Windows machine.
+This project deploys a **fully functional help desk ticketing system** using osTicket running on a XAMPP web stack (Apache + MySQL + PHP) on a local Windows machine.
 The environment simulates the kind of IT Service Management (ITSM) platform used in real enterprise Help Desk and SOC environments — from installing the web stack and configuring the database, to logging in as an admin, creating tickets as an end user, triaging and claiming them, writing internal notes, and formally closing a ticket with a structured summary.

 This lab directly mirrors daily workflows for Help Desk Analysts, SOC Analysts, and Cybersecurity Analysts — and the ticket documentation format practiced here translates directly to enterprise platforms like ServiceNow.